flux-framework/rfc/spec_3.rst

 Messages may be routed over the shortest path between any two brokers, using "smart host" routing where messages are forwarded upstream until a more informed broker knows how to route it, or by multi-casting to all broker ranks.
-These capabilities support remote procedure call and publish-subscribe, the two main communication idioms used in Flux.
+These capabilities support remote procedure call (RPC) and publish-subscribe, the two main communication idioms used in Flux.

 If a broker fails or its connection is lost, any pending RPCs involving that